Instances#

 Important

-This function is available only for instance with Stopped status.
+This action is available only for an instance in the Stopped status.

 Important